lexach91/Django-social-network-PP4/README.md

 - [Django-allauth](https://django-allauth.readthedocs.io/) for the authentication library.
 - [BGJar](https://www.bgjar.com/): for the free access to the background images build tool.
 - [Font awesome](https://fontawesome.com/): for the free access to icons.
+- [Render](https://render.com/): for the free access to the hosting service.
-- [Heroku](https://www.heroku.com/): for the free hosting of the website.
+- [ElephantSQL](https://www.elephantsql.com/): for the free access to the database hosting service.
 - [Cloudinary](https://cloudinary.com/): for the free access to the image hosting service.
 - [Redis](https://redis.io/): for the free access to channel layer.
 - [jQuery](https://jquery.com/): for providing varieties of tools to make standard HTML code look appealing.